virtualsecureplatform/TFHEpp/docs/CompactCoverBGV.md

 cyclotomic exponents; the 362 exponents are not maintained as an unrelated literal table.

-The RNS basis contains twenty-three approximately 61-bit primes supporting degree-65536 negacyclic NTTs.
+The selected RNS basis contains twenty approximately 61-bit primes supporting degree-65536 negacyclic NTTs.
 Every prime is also one modulo `65537^2`, permitting exact plaintext-preserving BGV operations.
 The scalar specialization uses width one;
-its complete stored-uniform evaluation directory is approximately 8.18 GiB.
+its complete stored-uniform evaluation directory is approximately 7.09 GiB.

 ## Implemented operations